 If we used our phones more like a hammer, would our life be a lot better?
-At least, according to the musical genius himself,
+At least, according to the musical genius himself, yes.

 Writing is a very therapeutic and self-reflecting practice for me that allows me to learn a lot more about myself.

-Until I started my research for this article, I did not know there were, in fact, plenty of blog posts, articles and even peer-reviewed journals out there on the phenomenon of texting anxiety.
+Until I started my research for this article, I did not know there were in fact plenty of blog posts, articles and even peer-reviewed journals out there on the phenomenon of texting anxiety.

 Text messaging is an essential part of communication that is a quick and convenient method to stay connected with our friends, family, and acquaintances.

 Luckily, I stumbled upon a wonderful article today and thought I would share it here.
-It is a thorough list of How to Configure Your iPhone to Work for You, Not Against You, which includes what to do, how to do it, and why.
+It is a list of How to Configure Your iPhone to Work for You, Not Against You, which includes what to do, how to do it, and why.

 The iPhone could be an incredible tool, but most people use their phone as a life-shortening distraction device.

-A digital break can be extremely helpful for people who feel like they are always on their smartphones, constantly being bombarded with notifications or feel that they are hopelessly addicted to their black screens.
+A digital break can be extremely helpful for people who feel like they are always on their digital devices being constantly bombarded with notifications, or feel that they are hopelessly addicted to their black screens.

 If you are part of the 1%, you can take yourself on the unpluggedweekend retreat that promises you a break from it all.
 For the rest of us peasants, taking digital breaks should still be an essential part of our personal policies.